Janphan/SpeakMate/documentation/Process.md

 - Google Text-to-Speech (TTS) → Convert AI response to speech

 - OpenAI API → Generate a response based on the user’s speech

+- expo-speech: Google Text-to-Speech (Phone is not in silent mode)

+- expo-av : Required for microphone/audio permissions

+- @react-native-async-storage/async-storage

+- openai

+- axios